caktus/django-project-template/docs/vagrant.rst

 web stack.

 Note that this ``/etc/hosts`` entry will prevent you from accessing the true staging.example.com.
-When your testing is complete you should remove or comment out this entry.
+When your testing is complete, you should remove or comment out this entry.